 Understanding Pediatric Liver Transplant Criteria

 Since the very first liver transplant in the world was performed at the University of Colorado in 1963, our state has had a rich history in the field.
-Shikha Sundaram, MD MSCI, FAASLD, is the Medical Director for our Pediatric Liver Transplant Program.
-In this video, she explains how the extremely high demand for liver transplants necessitates a meticulous evaluation process to ensure the highest success rates.
+Shikha Sundaram, MD, FAASLD, Medical Director of our Pediatric Liver Transplant Program, explains how the extremely high demand for liver transplants necessitates a meticulous evaluation process to ensure the highest success rates.

-Watch the video to understand how Children’s Colorado utilizes a multidisciplinary team of specialists to evaluate patients and find the best matches between donors and recipients.
+Watch the video to understand how Children’s Colorado uses a multidisciplinary team of specialists to evaluate patients and find the best matches between donors and recipients.